jsiegenthaler/homebridge-eosstb/README.md

 - **triplePressTime**: The amount of time in ms to detect triple-tap of a button.
 Used for triple-tap or triple-press features, such as triple-press of Volume Down generates Mute.
 Optional, defaults to 800ms.

-- **masterChannelListValidFor**: Amount of time in seconds that the master channel list stays valid for.
+- **masterChannelListValidFor**: Duration in seconds that the master channel list stays valid for.
 Default 60s.

 - **debugLevel**: Controls the amount of debug data shown in the Homebridge logs, independent of the debug setting in Homebridge.
 Extra debug messages above level 0 are shown in the Homebridge log in the warning colour, normally yellow.
 Supported values are: 0=No debug logging, 1=Minimum, 2=Enhanced, 3=Verbose.
 Optional.
 Defaults to 0 if not found.
 Warning: a lot of log entries can occur at the higher debug levels.